hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

-In the object-oriented approach, there are no if statements in printDocument() to determine the document type.
-When an object is initially created in main(), everything needed is determined. printDocument() only needs to use the given object.
+In the object-oriented approach above, there is no if statement in printDocument() to determine the document type.
+When an object is first created in main(), everything needed is determined. printDocument() just needs to use the given object.

-> If you see if statements in the code, consider whether it is procedural and whether it can be improved with an object-oriented approach.
+> If you see if statements in your code, consider whether this is procedural?
+And whether it can be improved to object-oriented.

-As mentioned earlier, procedural code only passes the data needed for printDocument(), but not the specific method (function) to use that data.
-The object-oriented approach groups data and functions that use the data into an object and passes it.
+Earlier, I mentioned that procedural programming only delivers the data needed for printDocument(), but not the specific method (function) to use that data.
+The object-oriented approach bundles data and the functions that use that data into an object and delivers it.
 This is the biggest and most prominent difference.

-## Characteristics of Good Objects
+## Characteristics of a Good Object

-Let's represent the code as a class diagram.
+Let's express the code as a class diagram.

 {% plantuml %}
 @startuml